lammps/lammps/doc/src/pair_rann.rst

    3

 *screening* specifies the Cmax and Cmin values used in the screening fingerprints.
-Neighbors' contribution to the fingerprint are ommitted if they are blocked by a closer neighbor, and reduced if they are partially blocked.
+Neighbors' contribution to the fingerprint are omitted if they are blocked by a closer neighbor, and reduced if they are partially blocked.
 Larger values of Cmin correspond to neighbors being blocked more easily.
 Cmax cannot be greater than 3, and Cmin cannot be greater than Cmax or less than zero.
-Screening may be ommitted in which case the default values Cmax = 2.8, Cmin = 0.8 are used.
+Screening may be omitted in which case the default values Cmax = 2.8, Cmin = 0.8 are used.
 Since screening is a bond computation, it is specified separately for each combination of three elements in which the latter two may be interchanged with no effect.